harrisonm23-byte/Python_Training_Sets/README.md

 Personally developed Python practice exercises.

 ## Intro / Disclaimer
-I developed these exercises as part of my Python practice process, built around datasets, rules and functions I designed independently.
-For my own pedagogical process, I used AI assistants as tutors and code reviewers.
-I'd write the code myself, share my attempted solutions and terminal output, and receive AI-instructed feedback on errors, syntax, and alternative approaches.
-I'd then repeatedly re-write and re-run the exercises in my terminal in order to practice the underlying concepts, build procedural muscle memory, and develop Python fluency.
+I developed these exercises as part of my Python practice process.
+I designed these exercises independently.
+I used AI as a tutors and code reviewers.
+I'd write the code myself, share my attempted solutions, and receive feedback on errors, syntax, and alternatives.
+I then practiced the exercises in my terminal in order to build procedural memory and develop fluency.

 ## _______________________________